Most graves aren’t haunted. They’re simply tributes to a person’s life.

-Nevertheless, cemeteries are among the best places to learn ghost hunting.
-Most cemeteries include at least one or two very haunted graves.
+Nevertheless, cemeteries are among the best places for ghost hunting.
+Many cemeteries include at least one or two very haunted graves.

 That’s all you need, to develop your research techniques.